-Unless you are a EU citizen, there are limited options to successfully apply for a German work visa:
+In a nutshell: Unless you are a EU citizen, there are the following options to successfully apply for a German work visa:

-- You apply for a six-month visa to search a job in Germany.
+- You apply for a six-months visa to search a job in Germany.

-There are other options of course (see an overview on the website of Federal Foreign Office, the website of Federal Office for Migration and Refugees or The Red Relocators Relocation Guide - Working), however, one could write a whole article on the diverse residence titles.
-If you don’t qualify for a Bluecard, it is the employer’s responsibility to start the application procedure.
+There are other options, too (see an overview on the website of Federal Foreign Office, the website of Federal Office for Migration and Refugees or The Red Relocators Relocation Guide - Working); however, one could write a whole article on the diverse residence titles.
+If you don’t qualify for a Bluecard, it is basically the employer’s responsibility to start the application procedure.

 Let’s assume you qualify for a work permit.
 You will need to apply for a German residence title from within your country of residence.
 The local German embassy or consulate will be the recipient of your application.
 There are also exceptions based on nationality to this rule.
 The Federal Foreign Office publishes a list of embassies, as well as the regulations about which nationalities are exempted from the general rule.